DorinBe/Deploy-GUI-Application-in-Docker/README.md

 		client machine - the machine from which you will be running the GUI application. <br>
 		- client machine: open a command line from the client and type 'ipconfig', find the IPV4 (something like 192.168.0.1 or 10.0.0.x), (use the Wireless LAN adapter Wi-Fi if you are connected to wifi, etc..)
 		- host machine: navigate to Xming directory, the path is usually "C:\Program Files (x86)\Xming" and open *.hosts file, enter the IPV4 of the client machine to that file.)
 		- now restart Xming.
-It is important to close it from the icon tray and than open it, otherwise, the changes in the .hosts file will not be applied and it will not work. <br>
+It is important to close it from the icon tray and then open it, otherwise, the changes in the .hosts file will not be applied and it will not work. <br>
 		```docker run -it --rm -e "DISPLAY=$(ip_of_host_machine):0.0 dorincatladish123/pysurfs```
 	- ### Remote Display Outside Network[](#remote-display-outside-network)
 		- create an ssh connection between the host machine and client machine (you will need port fowarding)